Gilead: Hebrew Bible

 The kingdoms Ammon and Moab sometimes expanded to include southern Gilead.
 King David fled to Mahanaim in Gilead during the rebellion of Absalom.
 Gilead is later mentioned as the homeplace of the prophet Elijah.

 Neo-Assyrian province

 King Tiglath-Pileser III of Assyria established the province of Gal'azu (Gilead) c.
 733 BCE.

 Arabic

 Gilead (جلعاد, Ǧalʻād or Jalaad) is an Arabic term used to refer to the mountainous land extending north and south of Jabbok.
 It was used more generally for the entire region east of the Jordan River.
 It corresponds today to the northwestern part of the Kingdom of Jordan.
+The region appears in the ancient Safaitic inscriptions.